dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 **Add:**

-This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and [disabling unsupported GPUs](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS)
+This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271), [disabling unsupported GPUs](Disable Unsupported GPUs) and such

 **Block**